 Wednesday 27 November 2019 | 9am to 4pm Royal Australasian College of Surgeons Skills and Education Centre Level 2 Training Room, 250-290 Spring St East Melbourne (adjacent to Parliament Station)

 What do we cover?

 Based on experiences and data from the National Perinatal Anxiety & Depression Helpline and engagement with consumers, families and health services across the country, these perinatal practice wisdom workshops aim to increase health professional knowledge and confidence in supporting the emotional and mental health needs of expecting and new parents.
 Previous workshop topics have included family violence, perinatal anxiety, perinatal distress in fathers and non-birth mothers, working with refugees, motherhood as a grief and loss experience, and the needs of families affected by issues including sexual assault, birth trauma, IVF, premature birth, infant illness and disability.
-PANDA workshops are run at the Amora Hotel Riverwalk in Richmond, Victoria; a discount room rate is offered for participants requiring accommodation.
+PANDA workshops are run at various central venues around the inner suburbs of Melbourne.
 Agencies in other states can request PANDA training or presentations.

-The topic of our last workshop was responding to trauma in the perinatal period.
+The topic of our last workshop was anxiety, perfectionism and OCD in the perinatal period.

 What to expect